imanarii/Imposter_master/README.md

  no kill cooldown,
  kill distance is always max,
  speed hacks,
- can become ghost and come back alive (even if killed or ejected)
+ can become ghost and come back alive (even if killed or ejected), maxed vision.

 Updates will be made promptly until I feel this is complete